The Essential Elements of Culture

 (B) The second problem with assuming that belief can be easily identified is that people tend to develop their most significant beliefs over time; they then continually adjust and revise those beliefs, rather than adhering to them uniformly in a static way.
 Looking at daily experience makes this clear.
 Trust in observable things like people, animals, organizations, and even objects develops gradually through a series of interactions that lead us to believe that such people, animals, etc. will behave consistently in a supportive way towards us.

 Likewise, people increase their trust in invisible beings and forces over time, after reasoning based on daily experience that such invisible beings and forces are available to them, either offering support or giving rise to adverse affects.
 Observing and reflecting on her actions through prayer and scriptural reading, a Christian comes to trust that the force of sin influences everyone and that the divine power of Jesus Christ can redeem her from all sin.
-As we'll see in the first unit of the course, a strikingly similar process takes place among Vaishnavite Hindus who reflect on the teachings of Krishna.
-In addition, the religious layperson's understanding of these divine beings might also vary considerable from what experts formally say about them, giving rise to additional variations in the belief of a group.
+As glimpsed in the first unit of the course, a similar process takes place among Vaishnavite Hindus who reflect on the teachings of Krishna.
+In addition, the religious layperson's understanding of these divine beings might also vary considerably from what experts formally say about them, giving rise to additional variations in the belief of a group.

 Even with regards to non-religious viewpoints, belief evolves and fluctuates over time.
 A person engaged in gardening, for example, develops a sense of trust in the elements of nature, gradually developing and refining a belief in nature's power and a sense of invisible forces of fate and luck; later on in the course we will see that many East Asian artists and writers manifest this kind of belief.
 While the views of certain authoritative writers may be most visible to those of us who study their writings, the variation in beliefs among non-specialist gardeners is likely to result in a far greater diversity of secular beliefs about nature than may at first appear.